cpvdeveloper/crispyvibes.co.uk/content/tech-blog/3-reasons-to-avoid-using-immutable-js/index.md

 Redux decides if a component should re-render by checking if the application's state has changed.
 When this state is an immutable object--meaning that once created it can't then be changed, or mutated--Redux can make this check very quickly and easily.

 This is because when objects are immutable, the only way to update them is to create a new object with the desired change.
 New objects have new references in memory and so a shallow comparison is all that's needed.
-Redux doesn't have to check the entire state object for differences, it can simply check if it's a different object to the previous one, or expressed as an over-simplified ternary:
+Redux doesn't have to check the entire state object for differences, it can simply check if it's a different object to the previous one, or to express this as an over-simplified ternary:

 ```js
 previousStateObject !== newStateObject ? updateThings() : null